busstoptaktik/geodesy/ruminations/010-rumination.md

 - Transformations are *empirical predictions*, not magic wands conjuring up new georeferences without having to do the surveys.
 - Geodetic reference frames are given as coordinate- and velocity lists (or, equivalently in the satellite navigation case: as ephemerides), not as orthogonal unit vectors in an idealized vector space.

-19111 ties coordinates to the physical reality, and should not be ashamed of that.
+**19111 ties coordinates to the physical reality,** and hence marks the point where geomatics standardization must transcend the abstractions, and tie into the empirical.
+This is the entire *raison d'etre* for 19111, and we should not be ashamed of that.

 ## Item 1: The concept of "coordinate transformations" is *way* too underexposed